llm-operator/docs/docs/source/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Follow the `Karpenter getting started guide <https://karpenter.sh/docs/getting-started/getting-started-with-karpenter/>`_ and create a EKS cluster and add Karpenter.
+Follow the `Karpenter getting started guide <https://karpenter.sh/docs/getting-started/getting-started-with-karpenter/>`_ and create an EKS cluster and add Karpenter.
 The following is the installation step copied from the page (with slight simplification).

 .. code-block:: console